Team

 Lab Manager c.kwon@yale.edu

-Leilani is a sophomore at Yale (‘27) pursuing a major in Psychology with a concentration in neuroscience, with a certificate in Education Studies.
+Leilani is a junior at Yale (‘27) pursuing a major in Psychology with a concentration in neuroscience, with a certificate in Education Studies.
 She finds interest in research of cognition in development within infants and is really interested in the neural correlations of social interactions within brain regions and networks.
 In her free time she enjoys creative writing, dancing, and traveling.

 Leilani Eth